 A passionate advocate of the arts, Mr. Lythgoe helped to establish the Dizzy Feet Foundation, a nonprofit organization that works to support, improve, and increase access to dance education in the United States.
 In 2010, he created National Dance Day, which was recognized by a Congressional resolution.
 He has attended the Turnaround Arts annual Summer Leadership Retreat, where he was the artist-in-residence and partook in workshops alongside educators and leaders from Turnaround Arts schools.
 Mr. Lythgoe has also visited Warren Lane Elementary School in Inglewood, CA, and Dr. Martin Luther King, Jr. Elementary School in Compton, CA, where he served as a guest judge for auditions for the school’s production of Roald Dahl’s Willy Wonka Kids.

-Mr. Lythgoe has adopted Willard Intermediate School in Santa Ana, CA, and most recently served as “Principal for a Day” and hosted the school’s first-ever “Willard’s Got Talent” show.
+Mr. Lythgoe has partnered with Willard Intermediate School in Santa Ana, CA, and most recently served as “Principal for a Day” and hosted the school’s first-ever (and second annual) “Willard’s Got Talent” show.

 “It never ceases to amaze me how the arts instill self-confidence and discipline.
 It takes a brave person to stand up and perform in front of their peers and a quality of spirit that will help them through their entire lives.
 The Willard talent competition showed me how much the school appreciates Turnaround Arts and what it has done, not only to assist the pupils in their artistic nature, but in their academic progress, as well.
 Thereby creating not only better students but better human beings, too.”